mohanr/mohanr.github.io/_posts/2016-12-21-JoyOfOCaml.md

 The hardest concept to fathom is side-effect or mutation.
 OCaml is mostly a functional language but It has imperative constructs too and mutable data structures which I have decided to gloss over as my intention is to highlight the functional programming paradigm.
 But an example of imperative code is given at the end.
+The OCaml code shown below does not mutate any value or data structure.
+It create a new _List_.
+That is hallmark of functional code.
+No side-effects unless we intend to create it using imperative constructs.

 {% highlight OCaml %}
 let rec appendtolist l a =